Writing provides me with a way to release pent-up emotions. Through poetry, I express my feelings, dreams, and gratitude.

-Writing about our childhood can also be therapeutic.
+Writing about your childhood can also be therapeutic.
 It's completely free, helps to relieve depression and improve our psychological health.
 Sometimes we don't really know our thoughts until we write about them.

 One day she came upon a "Wanted: Nice Lady To Marry."
-She answered the add, and was immediately married to my tall, dark and handsome grandfather.
+She answered the ad and was immediately married to my tall, dark and handsome grandfather.
 I'm grateful to my cousin for keeping records of my grandmother's life experiences.
 Your family will one day feel the same way.

 Then something wonderful happens.
 The more I write, the more I remember.
 Before long I am recording a piece of my life history.
 You may find some of the following ideas helpful in starting to write your childhood memories:

-- Remember school days.
+- Remember the school days.
 Did you have a favorite teacher?
 What made her special?

 - Who was your very best friend?